naturuplift/NoteMindAI/README.md

 - Collaborate: Share notes with your peers and work on them together in real-time.
 - Summarize: Use the AI-powered summarization feature to condense long notes into digestible summaries.

+## State Flow Diagram

+For a visual representation of the sequence of actions involved in the [Collaborative Note-Taking App][note-taking-app], refer to the [Project Setup and Functionality][project-setup] and the [State Diagram Collaborative Note-Taking App][state-flow] provided in the project documentation.

 ## Contributing
 Contributions to the SynthNotes project are welcome!
 - Fork the project.